Start the New Year with Compassion

 The Teacher for this event is Buddhist nun Kelsang Lamden, who is an experienced meditation teacher with many years of practice in meditation techniques rooted in the Kadampa Buddhist Tradition.
 In her teachings, she aims to help others learn practical methods to bring Buddhist teachings into their daily lives, and gain their own experience of lasting happiness & inner peace.
 Regardless of your background or beliefs, her teachings are designed to be accessible and beneficial to everyone.

-Pre-registration appreciated but also available at the door
+Pre-registration appreciated to plan for refreshments but is also available at the door

 As conscientious Dharma practitioners, we should observe our own shortcomings instead of being preoccupied with those of other people.